tytydraco/yessleep/out/Im_an_FBI_agent_who_hunts_serial_killers_This_latest_serial_killer_doesnt_seem_human.md

 As an FBI agent in the elite homicide unit, I was often tasked with tracking down the worst of humankind.
 But one case in particular really stays with me, and to this day, still haunts my nightmares.

-The media called him the Vampire of Sacramento, and the name was certainly a fitting one.
+Within the agency, we called him the Vampire of Frost Hollow, and the name was certainly a fitting one.
 We found the victims with bite marks all over their bodies.
 They also showed signs of extensive torture, as well as mutilation both before and after death.

 In some cases, glasses from their kitchens had been used to collect warm blood from the dying, struggling bodies of the victims.
 Others had organs removed.
 We would eventually find out why, and the reason was horrifying beyond anything I could have imagined.